-A no-fault catastrophic injury compulsory third party (CTP) insurance scheme is to commence from 1 July 2016 to provide care and support to all people catastrophically injured in motor vehicle accidents in Western Australia.
-To fund the scheme, from 1 July 2016 motor vehicle owners will be charged a maximum of \$99 per annum (inclusive of GST and insurance duty) when their vehicle registration is renewed.
-The charge will be in addition to the existing CTP scheme's premium.
+A no-fault catastrophic injury compulsory third party (CTP) insurance scheme commenced from 1 July 2016 to provide care and support to all people catastrophically injured in motor vehicle accidents in Western Australia.
+To fund the scheme, from 1 July 2016 motor vehicle owners are charged a maximum of \$99 per annum (inclusive of GST and insurance duty) when their vehicle registration is renewed.
+The charge is in addition to the existing CTP scheme's premium.